CumulusNetworks/docs/content/cumulus-linux-51/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Commands.md

 weight: 121
 toc: 2
 ---
-This section shows you how to see a list of all the NVUE commands and how to see command descriptions.
+This section shows you how to list all the NVUE commands and see command descriptions.

 ## List All Commands